Send Browser Notifications from Website (Notifications API)

 will show the notification after every five minutes.
 It checks if

 notification permission was granted or not.
-If user had allowed browser
+If the user had allowed browser

-notifications to be displayed it will send the browser notification
+notifications to be displayed, it would send the browser notification

 using the static notification object we created.